ansonsow/4885_Buddy/README.md

 # 4885_Buddy

 ### Steps:
+1. If you do not have [GitHub Desktop](https://desktop.github.com/) installed, please go ahead and install that first.
-1. If you already have `4885_Buddy` folder installed, e.g. `User > Documents > GitHub > 4885_Buddy`, please trash it.
+2. If you already have `4885_Buddy` folder installed, e.g. `User > Documents > GitHub > 4885_Buddy`, please trash it.
-2. If you open GitHub Desktop, you should get a "Can't find 4885_Buddy" message.
+3. If you open GitHub Desktop, you should get a "Can't find 4885_Buddy" message.
 You can click `Remove`.
-3. Clone the repository again:
+4. Clone the repository again:
 <img src="https://user-images.githubusercontent.com/25330392/193745183-dc7e8f9a-d549-4a80-ab34-6703b35cc960.png" width="420">

 4. For the folder destination, **make sure you put it inside your MAMP folder's `htdocs`**: